 Incarcerated individuals with mental health issues and those struggling with chemical dependency are placed in programs better suited for their circumstances.
-Maximum, medium and minimum-security jail beds are used for individuals with criminological habits, preferences or whom the court feels need to remain incarcerated for the safety of our communities.
+Maximum, medium and minimum-security jail beds are used for individuals with criminological habits, preferences or safety of our communities.